anan44/it-starts-with-clojure/materials/4-state-in-clojure/6-not-so-mvp.md

 Note that default can be pretty much anything.

-You should also know that Clojure also has a [cond](https://clojuredocs.org/clojure.core/cond) macro, which is very similar to case.
+You should also know that Clojure also has a [`cond`](https://clojuredocs.org/clojure.core/cond) macro, which is very similar to `case`.
 In case you are interested,
-please see the documentation since we won't go through cond just now (we will do so later though).
+please see the documentation since we won't go through `cond` just now (we will do so later though).

-So it seems obvious how we could improve our code by utilizing case, doesn't it?
+So it seems obvious how we could improve our code by utilizing `case`, doesn't it?

 ```clojure